 renter and homeowner occupied units, are routinely affected by Houston's flooding; thus, a more permanent solution is deserved to best assist these communities benefitting renters and homeowners.
 Accordingly, a long-term solution for these communities has been prioritized by the City.
 Adequate housing infrastructure includes water and sewer services, streets and roads, fire protection, and emergency services.
 Therefore, a long-term recovery solution for impacted housing residents is impossible without first creating additional capacity within the City's flood mitigation with a focus on detention, which the City will address by using the majority of CDBG-DR15 funding for Public Facilities/Infrastructure and Housing Buyout activities.
 As identified in the unmet needs assessment, the greatest number of damaged housing was owner occupied homes (excluding units that were only cosmetically damaged).
 Therefore, the City has not elected to provide direct assistance to single family or multifamily renters.
-However, renters may benefit from the Public Facilities/Infrastructure and Housing Buyout activities intended to prevent future flooding in neighborhoods where these activities take place.
+However, renters may benefit from the Public Facilities/Infrastructure and Housing Buyout activities take place.